aless80/PyPuma/README.md

 ## Description
 Implementation of the Puma algorithm.
 Python code based on the Panda implementation pypanda from [https://github.com/QuackenbushLab/pypanda](https://github.com/QuackenbushLab/pypanda) and [https://github.com/davidvi/pypanda](https://github.com/davidvi/pypanda).

+## TODO
+Review formulas
+Review Results on the bottom of this README

 ## Table of Contents
 * [Links to literature](#links-to-literature)
 * [Puma algorithm](#puma-algorithm)